Jason-nzd/countdown-scraper/readme.md

-# Countdown Scraper
+# Woolworths Scraper

-This project scrapes product info from Countdown's NZ website and optionally places the data into Azure CosmosDB.
+This project scrapes product info from Woolworths (Formerly Countdown) NZ website and optionally places the data into Azure CosmosDB.

 A history of price changes is stored within each product's database entry.